 I haven’t used them yet but my sister gave me some little earmuffs that go underneath your hair.
 They’re pretty unnoticeable and they don’t mess up your hair.

 I agree with everyone here!
 Layers, tights, scarves are all key items.
 Depending on how cold it is and if they salt your roads I would recommend rainboots like @cordeliajoy mentioned.
 I moved to Toronto, Canada and they salt their roads like crazy – I’ve ruined too many boots.
 Riding boots are a good option, they’re waterproof and stylish.
-I have a pair that I got for $10 at a garage sale and they’re definitely my favourite and super functionalposted over 4 years ago
+I have a pair that I got for $10 at a garage sale and they’re definitely my favourite and super functionalposted almost 5 years ago

 1. hats (berets, fedoras, bowlers, knit caps, etc)